MateoVM/LYW_project/README.md

 READ THIS FILE FIRST TO CHECK FOR ANY CHANGES MADE!!!

+REMEMBER:
+- Pull before you start changing any code and always have the updated version.
+- Commit any major changes you make with relevant notes if necessary.
+- Push when you are done, so the repository always have the latest version.

 LOG:

 22/04/2018 - Creation of project Repository and addition of MATLAB sample code (MVM) 16:37